stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 Note that the set of `flags` is also added to the pipeline domain object.

+Vulkan offers two methods to derive pipelines:

+1. Derive from an _existing_ pipeline instance.

+2. Create an array of pipelines where derived pipelines specify the parent by _index_ within the array.

+Note that these two mechanisms are mutually exclusive.

-A pipeline derived from an _existing_ parent is specified by the following new method:
+A pipeline derived from an existing parent instance is specified by the following new method on the builder:

 ```java
 public Builder derive(Pipeline base) {